The Lowitja Institute International Indigenous Health and Wellbeing Conference

 - leave the conference inspired and energised by our identity, knowledge and strength to drive individual and collective work that benefits Indigenous peoples.

-The comprehensive conference program will include keynote addresses from national and international experts and a range of modalities to showcase delegates’ work: concurrent, individual and joint presentations; posters; interactive workshops and panels such as traditional healing and yarning circles; Elder-specific and family-specific events as well as for men and women.
+The comprehensive conference program included keynote addresses from national and international experts and a range of modalities to showcase delegates’ work: concurrent, individual and joint presentations; posters; interactive workshops and panels such as traditional healing and yarning circles; Elder-specific and family-specific events as well as for men and women.

-We look forward to welcoming our Australian and international Indigenous and non-Indigenous colleagues whose expertise and interests are in Indigenous health and wellbeing.
-Community organisations, leaders and individuals; researchers; students; policymakers; service providers and health workers will find this a rewarding and inspiring conference.
+We thank our Australian and international Indigenous and non-Indigenous colleagues whose expertise and interests are in Indigenous health and wellbeing.
+We trust that community organisations, leaders and individuals; researchers; students; policymakers; service providers and health workers found this a rewarding and inspiring conference.